harness-community/harness-community.github.io/docs/submit_blog_pr.md

 │   └── index.md
 ```

-13. Additionally, you can directly embed Youtube videos to your blog post.
-Refer this [article](https://support.google.com/youtube/answer/171780?hl=en) to get the embed url of a video and replace it with `YOUTUBE_EMBED_URL` below:
+13. Additionally, you can directly embed Youtube videos in your blog post.
+Refer to this [article](https://support.google.com/youtube/answer/171780?hl=en) to get the embed URL of a video and replace it with `YOUTUBE_EMBED_URL` below:

 ```
 <div className="iframe-wrapper">